-Modifier plugins in the MagicUI framework allow developers to create custom view modifiers that can be reused across their views.
-This guide will walk you through the steps to create, install, and use custom modifier plugins.
+The MagicUI framework enables developers to create custom view modifiers that can be reused across their views through modifier plugins.
+This guide demonstrates how to create, install, and use these custom modifier plugins.

-To create a custom modifier plugin, you need to conform to the CustomModifierPlugin protocol.
+To create a custom modifier plugin, implement the SxModifierProtocol

 func body(content: Content) -> some View {